The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 - Long-term efficiency reductions due to implemented security controls following an incident

-Healthcare organizations face particularly severe operational consequences, with a 2024 survey by the Healthcare Information and Management Systems Society finding that 67% of attacked facilities experienced disruptions to patient care, with 28% reporting that these disruptions lasted more than two weeks.
+Healthcare organizations face particularly severe operational consequences, with security research finding that attacked facilities often experience disruptions to patient care, with some reporting that these disruptions last for extended periods.

 Reputational Damage: Eroding Customer Trust

 While more difficult to quantify, reputational damage represents one of the most significant long-term costs of email security failures.
-The 2025 Customer Trust Report by Edelman found that 74% of consumers would reconsider doing business with companies that experienced data breaches, with 38% indicating they would permanently cease relationships with affected organizations.
+Research has shown that a substantial percentage of consumers would reconsider doing business with companies that experienced data breaches, with many indicating they would permanently cease relationships with affected organizations.

 For B2B companies, reputational impacts can be even more severe.
-A recent survey of enterprise procurement officers found that 81% now include cybersecurity incident history in vendor evaluation processes, with 63% reporting they had declined to renew contracts specifically due to security incidents within the previous three years.
+Enterprise procurement processes increasingly include cybersecurity incident history in vendor evaluation, with some reporting they had declined to renew contracts specifically due to security incidents.

 These reputational effects translate directly to financial impacts through:

-- Customer churn averaging 5.9% above normal rates in the year following a publicly disclosed breach
+- Customer churn above normal rates in the year following a publicly disclosed breach

 - Price sensitivity increases among remaining customers, reducing profit margins